-The Woodstock Elementary School STEM (science, technology, engineering, math) program is an exciting initiative that will infuse the STEM disciplines into the broader curriculum.
-We have established an innovative learning lab in its own dedicated space - preparing our students today with the critical thinking and problem solving skills they need to fill the jobs of tomorrow!
+The Woodstock Elementary School STEM (science, technology, engineering, math) Lab and Makerspace is an exploratory learning space that strives to infuse the STEM disciplines into the broader curriculum.
+We have established a science, engineering and design learning lab in its own dedicated space, preparing our students today with the critical thinking, designing, engineering and problem solving skills they need to fill the jobs of tomorrow!

 First Grade Studies "How Does a Cactus' Roots Compare to an Oak Tree's Roots?"